joseorono/easy-vcf-editor/docs/multi-contact-2.md

 Internals, all refs: `isLoadingRef`, `activeIdRef` (mirrors the atom, assigned during render — the same pattern the file already uses for `versionRef` at L87-88, so the watch subscription registers once instead of re-subscribing per selection), `pendingRef: { id, data } | null`, `timerRef`.

-**Save — a `methods.watch(callback)` subscription, not a `useEffect` on `watchedData`.** Two reasons.
-First, the subscription callback receives `{ name }` metadata, and RHF broadcasts `name === undefined` for a programmatic `reset()`; that lets us distinguish a load-reset from a real user edit declaratively instead of relying entirely on guard timing.
-Second, `watchedData` already feeds the preview through `useDeferredValue` — putting persistence on the render path couples saving to render timing for no benefit.
+**Save — a `methods.watch(callback)` subscription, not a `useEffect` on `watchedData`.** `watchedData` already feeds the preview through `useDeferredValue`; putting persistence on the render path would couple saving to render timing for no benefit.

+> **Corrected during implementation.** The plan assumed react-hook-form reports `name === undefined` for a programmatic `reset()`, and that this alone could tell a load apart from a user edit.
+A probe test disproved it: `reset()` does notify with an undefined name, but **every mounted `useFieldArray` then re-syncs and emits its own named notification** (`phones`, `emails`, …) *after* the microtask that clears the loading guard.
+Left unhandled, opening a contact rewrote it and bumped `updatedAt`, so merely viewing a contact jumped it to the top of "Recently edited".
+>
+> The fix is a `lastSavedRef` holding `{ id, serialized }` for the contact as last loaded or saved. `flushPendingSave` serializes the pending payload and skips the write when it matches — catching the echo regardless of when it lands, and dropping redundant writes generally.
+Serializing at flush time rather than per keystroke keeps it to one comparison per debounce window.
+The `name === undefined` check stays as a cheap early-out, but nothing depends on it.

 ```ts
 useEffect(() => {